What is an NPA loan?

 What is the SARFASI Act 2002

-The Sarfasi Act enables banks & financial institutions registered under RBI to sell or auction the borrower’s properties/assets in the event of default to recover their loan without any court intervention.
+The Sarfasi Act enables banks & financial institutions registered under the RBI to sell or auction the borrower’s properties/assets in the event of default to recover their loan without any court intervention.

 Legal Notices issued by the Bank to borrowers under the Sarfasi Act